Astros vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Vladimir Guerrero Jr. has 13 doubles, nine home runs, 21 walks and 37 RBI (65 total hits).
-He has stolen three bases.
+- Vladimir Guerrero Jr. has 66 hits with 14 doubles, nine home runs, 21 walks and 38 RBI.
+He's also stolen three bases.

-- Guerrero heads into this game looking to extend his four-game hit streak.
-During his last five outings he is batting .263 with a double, a home run, three walks and two RBI.
+- Guerrero brings a five-game streak with at least one hit into this contest.
+During his last five outings he is batting .316 with two doubles, a home run, three walks and three RBI.

 Guerrero Recent Games